-The growing regulatory interest in penetration testing and intelligence-driven red teaming and the proliferation of various frameworks and approaches initiated the development of this Framework to ensure consistent, safe, secure and scalable testing regimes.
-Penetration tests are powerful tools to assess a firm's cyber security program but due to their invasive nature, testing data and results are particularly sensitive.
-Testing results with vulnerability data can provide a clear roadmap to attack a firm, therefore it is imperative that the distribution of detailed test results be tightly controlled.
-With more jurisdictions interested in these invasive tests, firms face increasing operational risk without an agreed framework for performing tests that can safely fulfill supervisory requirements.
+The growing regulatory interest in threat-led penetration testing (TLPT) and the proliferation of various frameworks and approaches drove the development of this Framework to ensure consistent, safe, secure, and scalable testing regimes.
+Threat-led penetration tests are powerful tools to assess a firm's cyber security program, but due to their invasive nature, testing data and results are particularly sensitive.
+Testing results with vulnerability data, even if anonymized, can provide a clear roadmap to attack a firm, therefore it is imperative that the distribution of detailed test results be tightly controlled.
+With more jurisdictions interested in these invasive tests, firms face increasing operational risk without an agreed industry framework for performing tests that can safely fulfill supervisory requirements.

-To manage that perceived operational risk, the Global Financial Markets Association (GFMA) together with the Securities Industry and Financial Markets Association (SIFMA), Association for Financial Markets in Europe (AFME), Asia Financial Markets Association (ASIFMA), in partnership with the financial industry, issued a joint comment letter during July 2016 outlining issues associated with regulatory-driven testing followed by a set of principles issued December 2017 intended to harmonize the growing regulatory demand for penetration testing.
+The Global Financial Markets Association (GFMA) together with the Securities Industry and Financial Markets Association (SIFMA), Association for Financial Markets in Europe (AFME), Asia Securities Industry and Financial Markets Association (ASIFMA), in partnership with the financial industry, issued a joint comment letter6 during July 2016 outlining issues associated with regulatory-driven testing followed by a set of principles7 issued December 2017 intended to harmonize the growing regulatory demand for TLPT.